L4z3x/mal-cli/README.md

   ```
   release section can be found here ![here](https://github.com/L4z3x/mal-cli/releases/)

+## windows/ macos:
+  download binaries from release section and run directly otherwise use cargo

 # HOW TO GET CLIENT ID:
   visit ![mal](https://myanimelist.net/apiconfig/create)
   and if you get an error, go to your profile -> profile settings -> api -> create